dakshgodara2001/Store-Monitoring/README.md

 - Data Models (`report_data.py`): This module defines the data models used for storing and retrieving report information from the database.
 - Utilities (`utils.py`): This module contains utility functions for data manipulation and time conversions.

-## Installation
+## Setup

 To set up the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/dakshgodara2001/Store-Monitoring`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Set up the SQLite database: Execute the SQL script provided to create the `report_data` table and set up the database file.
+3. Store the `.csv` files into the CSV directory.
+4. Open terminal and go to project directory and run `python main.py`.

 ## Usage